 The unfinished obelisk found in Aswan (Assuan), Egypt, is one of the biggest ancient obelisks.

-This impressive structure not only makes visitors stand in awe due to its gigantic size, but also offers unusual insights into stone-working techniques developed by the ancient Egyptians.
+This impressive structure not only makes visitors stand in awe due to its gigantic size but also offers unusual insights into stone-working techniques developed by the ancient Egyptians.

-One possible reason for this was to complement the Lateran Obelisk, originally located at Karnak and later transferred to the Lateran Palace in Rome.
-Its extraordinary size is impressive: it is almost one third larger than any ancient Egyptian obelisk ever erected, and estimated to weight around 1168 tons.
+One possible reason for this was to complement the Lateran Obelisk, originally located at Karnak, and later transferred to the Lateran Palace in Rome.
+Its extraordinary size is impressive: it is almost one third larger than any ancient Egyptian obelisk ever erected, and estimated to weigh around 1168 tons.
 It is also estimated that should it have been finished, it would have measured 42 m.

 The creation of the obelisk started by carving it directly out of bedrock, where the bottom side of the obelisk is still attached.
 When cracks were seen in the granite, its creators abandoned their project.
 However, it is unknown why this construction was never again quarried or used in future projects.

 As a matter of fact, it was believed that obelisks were “charged” with special powers and no none should ever touch or use them again.
-This could be an explanation on the significance and the purpose for the construction of the obelisk in Aswan.
+This could be an explanation of the significance and the purpose of the construction of the obelisk in Aswan.

 This amazing archaeological site and all the unfinished objects it contains are of great interest and officially protected by the Egyptian government.
-Other important discoveries are the partly worked unfinished obelisk base, some rock carvings and remains at the quarries of Aswan.
+Other important discoveries are the partly worked unfinished obelisk base, some rock carvings, and remains at the quarries of Aswan.